Adefy/AdefyRE/Readme.md

 Development Setup [Important]
 =============================
 As usual, run `npm install` on the root directory after a fresh clone.
-As of 8/14/2013 grunt-lib-phantomjs thows an error with the phantomjs version that comes with it.
+As of 8/14/2013 grunt-lib-phantomjs throws an error with the phantomjs version that comes with it.

 To fix this (and enable unit tests), go into node_modules/grunt-lib-phantomjs and change the version of phantomjs in package.json to ~1.8.1-1.
 Then go into grunt-lib-phantomjs's node_modules folder and delete phantomjs/.
-Finally, run `npm install` inside of the grunt-lib-phantomjs root directory.
+Finally, run `npm install` inside of grunt-lib-phantomjs's root directory.
 This will pull down phantomjs 1.8.1-1 and tests will work.

 Documentation
 =============